grackle-project/grackle/doc/source/Installation.rst

 This build-system makes integration of Grackle into simulation codes that are themselves built with CMake extremely easy.
 Steps have also been taken simplify integration of Grackle into simulation codes built with any other build-systems (they just need to call the standardized ``pkg-config`` command-line tool).
 More details about integration are provided :doc:`on this page <Integration>`.
-This current section focuses on installation.
+The current section focuses on building and installation.

 Basic Definitions
 +++++++++++++++++